Princeton University Chapel: Interior

 The northern transept is named for Henry Gurdon Marquand, the benefactor of the Marquand Chapel, which burned to the ground in 1920 and which the present chapel was built to replace.
 An American flag flown by the USS Princeton hangs from the transept's north wall.
 The southern transept is named for Chester Alwyn Braman, the first donor to the University Chapel Fund.
 A staircase leads from the Braman Transept to the Bright Pulpit.

 The choir, named Milbank Choir for Elizabeth Milbank Anderson is elevated by several steps.
 An altar stands at the far east end.
 The altar and the choir stalls were built and carved by Irving and Casson, A. H. Davenport Company, in Sherwood Forest oak; Cram speculated that the wood may have dated from the time of Robin Hood.
 According to Stillwell, the woodwork "represents an outstanding example of American craftsmanship."

-An oak made pulpit stands in front of the choir facing the nave.
+A pulpit of oak stands in front of the choir facing the nave.
 It originated in the north of France, probably in the mid-1500s.
 Its French Renaissance style suggests that it was made during the reign of Henry II.
 The lectern is also oak and dates from the 1600s.
 It had been used in a church near Avranches, France, for 200 years.
 A private individual purchased it shortly before the confiscation of church property during the French Revolution.
 It changed hands several times before Hibben obtained it for the chapel.

 The chapel's organ has 7,897 pipes in 135 ranks and 109 stops.
 It was designed by Ernest M. Skinner and installed in 1928.
-Skinner invented the contra fagotto stop for the Princeton chapel organ in response to a request by Princeton's director of music.
+Skinner invented the Contra Fagotto stop for the Princeton chapel organ in response to a request by Princeton's director of music.
 In 1990 the organ was dismantled and shipped to England for a major restoration by Mander Organs.
 Thomas Trotter gave the re-opening recital on the restored organ in 1992.